Generated at: 2026-07-01 03:58:45

 The Key to Connecting Scattered Information Lies in "Comprehensiveness" and "Accuracy"

-Could you please tell us the deciding factors for choosing to implement uSonar?
+Please tell us the deciding factors for implementing uSonar.

 Kase

-The key factor was definitely the "comprehensiveness."
-We have many small and medium-sized enterprise clients, and being able to cover that segment thoroughly was extremely important.
-I felt that "LBC" offers a broad range of coverage, from large corporations to small and micro-enterprises, which is a unique strength that other companies do not possess.
+It was definitely the "comprehensiveness."
+We have many small and medium-sized enterprise clients, so being able to cover that segment thoroughly was extremely important.
+LBC covers a wide range of companies, from large corporations to small and micro-enterprises, and I felt this was a strength that other companies simply do not have.

 LBC_ver2.png